 Working while you study

-The University doesn not allow students to undertake external paid work while they're studying full time.
+The University does not allow students to undertake external paid work while they're studying full time.
 However, there are opportunities to work within College on a temporary and part time basis, which is allowed up to a maximum of 10 hours a week.
 It won't be enough to cover your living costs alone.
 If you are studying on a Tier 4 VISA, it is also your responsibility to be clear about restrictions on working while studying imposed by immigration regulations.

 Scholarships at Jesus College are available either by application, or are directly awarded to candidates of outstanding merit by the College and associated bodies.
 Selected scholarships are listed below.
 A full list of scholarships can be found in the Jesus College List of Scholarships.